shanmo/orcvio-covariance-python/README.md

 ## about

-This repo is developed for analyzing the covariance for [OrcVIO](https://moshan.cf/orcvio_githubpage/)
+This repo implements the mono version of [OrcVIO](https://moshan.cf/orcvio_githubpage/), and is developed for analyzing its covariance.

 ## environment setup

 - platform `ubuntu 18.04`
 - using conda `conda env create --file environment.yml`
+- install pip packages
+   * `pip install sophuspy`

 ## EuRoC demo